fiatinsight/synapse-ui/README.md

 - `image`: An image to display above your menu list.
 - `image_width_percentage`: Specify what percent of the modal column the image should occupy (defaults to `50`).
-- `sections`: The content of your menu; this is structured as a section with a title and link path (optional) with any sub-items, each including a title, link path, and method (optional; defaults to `get`).
+- `sections`: The content of your menu; this is structured as a section with a title, link path, path variable (optional), icon, and any sub-items, each including a title, link path, variable, icon, and method (optional; defaults to `get`).

 ### Search